Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 Another research — “If you want, I can store the encrypted password” — discusses freelance developers.
 The paper suggests that freelancers are less likely to provide secure solutions if they are not explicitly asked about it.
 Just like everyone else does, they don't mind copying ready-made code, including code fragments from Stack Overflow.

-By the way, there is an interesting story about copying code from Stack Overflow and the consequences.
+By the way, there is an exciting story about copying code from Stack Overflow and the consequences.
 We're talking about Razer Synapse and Docker for Windows.

-These applications are developed by different companies and seem to be unrelated.
+Different companies develop these applications and seem to be unrelated.
 However, if we run one of these applications, we can't run another.
 Why?

-Developers of both applications used error code from Stack Overflow.
+Developers of both applications used error codes from Stack Overflow.

 There was a problem with getting a global mutex.
 Due to the error code, it turned out that both independent applications used a common mutex.
 You can read more about this in the thread on Twitter.

 OK, a developer can copy-paste insecure code from Stack Overflow to an application.
 How can SAST protect the app from vulnerabilities in this case?
 By analyzing the copied code.
-SAST solution can analyze it separately or after its integration into the application's code base.
+SAST solution can be analyzed separately or after its integration into the application's code base.

-Pay attention, that sometimes vulnerabilities appear only after the integration of external code into the application.
-That's why you need to perform analysis of the entire application's code, and not only the copied one.
+Pay attention to the fact that sometimes vulnerabilities appear only after the integration of external code into the application.
+That's why you need to perform an analysis of the entire application's code and not only the copied one.

 3. Improving security skills of developers

-In fact, if you integrate SAST in your development process, you follow shift-left testing even more precisely.
+In fact, if you integrate SAST into your development process, you follow shift-left testing even more precisely.
 This is achieved by improving developers' skills in the security field.

 To fix a security flaw, a developer needs to investigate the problem.
 Is it possible to fix SSRF if you don't understand what it is?
 A path traversal?
 XEE?